blackhairrr/Microsft-365-Automate/README.md

 - Enter the message that will sending by the approver to the requester.

 ![Automate 16](https://user-images.githubusercontent.com/37354986/186600131-4ec50094-e8b2-43fd-a460-f08139662311.PNG)
-- Search profile and choose Get My Profile V2
+- Add step to email the requestor for the approved status.
+Search profile and choose Get My Profile V2

 ![Automate 17](https://user-images.githubusercontent.com/37354986/186600257-487f14f6-4f4f-4f20-953f-20642dd45e18.PNG)
 - Click on advance and add Mail